OSOceanAcoustics/echopype/docs/source/open-converted.rst

    ed = ep.open_converted(nc_path)              # create an EchoData object

 ..
-TODO: Demo opening from Zarr on S3, and opening multiple files.
+TODO: Demo opening from Zarr on S3

 EchoData object
 ---------------

 ..
-TODO: Examine EchoData objects
+TODO: Examine EchoData objects.
+Include the echopype echodata HTML repr, and a sample of the xarray HTML repr for one of the groups

 ``EchoData`` is an object for conveniently handling raw converted data from either raw instrument files (via ``open_raw``) or previously converted and standardized raw files